zborglin/MechaCar_Statistical_Analysis/README.md

 ### Summary Statistics on Suspension Coils
 Summary statistics for overall car population:
+#
 ![Overall Summary](https://github.com/zborglin/MechaCar_Statistical_Analysis/blob/main/images/Suspension_Total_Stats.png)
+#
 Summary statistics for car PSI by manufacturing lot:
+#
 ![Overall Summary](https://github.com/zborglin/MechaCar_Statistical_Analysis/blob/main/images/Lot_summary_PSI.png)
+#
 The manufacturing analysis reveals that while the overall population meets the design specification, manufacturing lot 3 exhibits a variance greater than 100 PSI.

 ### T-Tests on Suspension Coils
 The overall population is compared to the mean PSI of the population (1500 PSI):
+#
 ![Overall Summary](https://github.com/zborglin/MechaCar_Statistical_Analysis/blob/main/images/t_test_total.png)
--Overall, the prototype car sample PSI is significantly different than the population PSI with a p-value of 0.06028 Each manufacturing lot is compared to the mean PSI of the population (1500 PSI):
+- Overall, the prototype car sample PSI is significantly different than the population PSI with a p-value of 0.06028
+#
+Each manufacturing lot is compared to the mean PSI of the population (1500 PSI):
+#
 ![Overall Summary](https://github.com/zborglin/MechaCar_Statistical_Analysis/blob/main/images/t_test_by_lot.png)
--When looking at each manufacturing lot separately, lots 2 and 3 were significantly different than 1500 while lot 1 was on target with the population PSI.
+- When looking at each manufacturing lot separately, lots 2 and 3 were significantly different than 1500 while lot 1 was on target with the population PSI.

+## Study Design: MechaCar vs Competition
+An additional study is recommended in order to compare the MechaCar prototype with competitor products.
+- The following metrics will be assessed: cost, highway fuel efficiency, and horse power.
+- An ANOVA test will be performed on each of the parameters accross all cars for each company.
+The null hypothesis is that the means are the same, while the alternative hypothethis is that the means are statisically different.
+An ANOVA test is used as more than 2 data vectors will be compared.
+- To run this test, the competive car data must be collected and organized into a data frame for analysis.